-- The term "significant" means "statistically significant at 95% confidence". - The analysis checked for statistical differences between the following groups: - Age (18 to 34 a/4, 35 to 54 a/4, 55 to 64 a/4, 65 or older a/1); - Children in household (children the network in the ne - Income (under \$60,000 (s) \$60,000 to \$99,999 (s) \$100,000 to \$149,999 (s)), \$150,000 or more (s); - Employment status (employed full/part time , on leave/homemaker/student/not employed/retired \$); - Home ownership (owning renting 1); - Perceived value from taxes (good/very good/excellent (2), fair/poor (2)); - Preference regarding decreasing services to limit tax increases (support 6, neutral 8, oppose (); and - Preferred tax strategy (prefer to increase taxes $\mathbf{III}$ , prefer to cut services $\mathbf{III}$ ). - The subgroup differences mentioned above are statistically tested in mutually exclusive groupings.
+- The term "significant" means "statistically significant at 95% confidence". - The analysis checked for statistical differences between the following groups: - Age (18 to 34 \, 35 to 54 \, 55 to 64 \, 65 or older \); - Children in household (children in household (children in household ); - Income (under \$60,000 (a) \$60,000 to \$99,999 (a)) \$100,000 to \$149,999 (a)), \$150,000 or more (b); - Employment status (employed full/part time , on leave/homemaker/student/not employed/retired ); - Home ownership (owning renting ); - Perceived value from taxes (good/very good/excellent , fair/poor ); - Preference regarding decreasing services to limit tax increases (support 6, neutral 6, oppose 7); and - Preferred tax strategy (prefer to increase taxes , prefer to cut services ). - The subgroup differences mentioned above are statistically tested in mutually exclusive groupings.
 For example, if a result says that it is statistically higher for those aged 18 to 34, this means that the result among those aged 18 to 34 is statistically higher than those who are not aged 18 to 34. - To improve readability, bars with values less than 5% may not have the value shown.
 Actual percentages are available in separate tables. - Results have been rounded to remove decimal places.
 As a result, adding up values may not exactly equal the total expected. - The term "(VOL)" at the start of labels indicate that this level was volunteered by respondents who put text into the "other specify" level.
 These results are likely lower than they would have been had all respondents seen these as levels.
 Since these levels are volunteered by respondents each year, they are not trended year-to-year. - For results with a base size of fewer than 30 respondents, percentages are shown.
 However, results should be interpreted with caution due to the small base sizes.
 Additionally, statistical differences are not shown if a respondent subgroup has a base size of fewer than 30 respondents. - Note that icons used in this report are from icons8.com.